redis/redis/README.md

 - To run the tests you need to have a Unix shell on your machine, or MinGW tools in your path.
 To execute the tests, run the following command:
   "tclsh8.5.exe tests/test_helper.tcl --clients N", where N is the number of parallel clients .
 If a Unix shell is not installed you may see the following error message: "couldn't execute "cat": no such file or directory".
-- By default the test suite launches 16 parallel tests.
-I will get time out errors on an iCore 7-2620m@2.7Ghz with some of the tests when the number of clients is greater than 6.
+- By default the test suite launches 16 parallel tests, but some of the tests may fail when the number of clients is greater than 2.